dzeke/ColoradoRiverCoding/ModelMusings/Support/ModelGuide/ModelGuide-CombinedLakePowellLakeMead.md

 ### (iii) Reduce evaporation loss

-The combined evaporated volume changes less than 0.12 maf (red numbers) when preferentially storing water in Lake Mead or Lake Powell (Figure 10).
-We do not recommend to use reservoir evaporation as a criteria for splitting water between Lake Powell and Lake Mead.
+The combined evaporated volume changes less than 0.12 maf to preferentially store water in Lake Mead or Lake Powell (Figure 10, red numbers).
+These volumes are inside the margin of error of the evaporated volumes (Figure 10, black bars) calculated from the evaporation rates (Section 1Bi).
+This analysis suggests there is no water supply or evaporation benefit to preferentially store combined storage in Lake Powell or Lake Mead.

 ![](media/d095609b8bf5c3f1101d49faec90b82c.png)